secretstartups/handbook/blog/index.html.md

 ## How to pitch a blog post

+The first step to publishing a blog is to pitch an idea.

-Please open an issue in the [gitlab.com/gitlab-com/www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues/new?issuable_template=blog-post) using the `Blog post` template.
+Start by opening an issue in the [gitlab.com/gitlab-com/www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues/new?issuable_template=blog-post) using the `Blog post` template.
 Include a short summary of your proposed blog post where indicated, and add the `Blog::Pitch` label to ensure your pitch is triaged.
 Unless your post is urgent, there is no need to ping the Editorial team as pitches with that label are reviewed weekly.

 If you hope to publish on a specific date or within a specific timeframe, please allow at least three weeks' lead time from the date you open your issue and ping `@vsilverthorne` immediately, as the [Editorial calendar](/handbook/marketing/inbound-marketing/content/editorial-team/#blog-calendar) fills up quickly and we cannot guarantee there will be a slot for your post without adequate notice.
 Please give a rationale for your proposed publish date in the issue description so the team can prioritize accordingly.

 If you prefer, you can start drafting your blog post right away, before getting approval.
 All this means is that you may need to edit your post based on feedback from the Editorial team.

 If you do not intend to write the post yourself but are just suggesting an idea you think would be worth pursuing, please make this clear in your issue description.

 ### Examples of strong blog post pitches